moAmaan/4th-sem-mini-project/README.md

 `email_2`<br>
 `email_3`<br> <br>
 Start the program by launching Start.py
-  -Enter your choice and work accordingly
+- Enter your choice and work accordingly